zeravshantechnologies/wg-failover/README.md

 # WireGuard Network Failover

 A Rust application for monitoring and automatically switching between multiple network interfaces to maintain continuous WireGuard VPN connectivity.
-This ensures your VPN connection remains active even when one of your network interfaces (such as Ethernet or WiFi) fails.
+This ensures your VPN connection remains active even when one of your network interfaces fails, providing maximum uptime for web services and applications.

 ## Overview